 Some of the Not Needed Additives in Toothpaste

 Another additive in toothpaste is hydrated silica.
 It is the most commonly used abrasive in toothpaste.
 The grit helps polish the teeth, and it is usually the teeth whitening ingredient in toothpaste.
-While this helps to some extent, brushing of your teeth regularly will still not have the same result as when you visit your dentist for your teeth whitening appointment.
+While this helps to some extent, brushing your teeth regularly will still not have the same result as when you visit your dentist for your teeth whitening appointment.
 That’s because the abrasive particles in toothpaste only clean the surface.

 Tetrasodium pyrophosphate, which gives toothpaste a distinctive biting flavor, is an additive used to control tartar by ensuring calcium phosphate salts do not fossilize on your teeth.
 The truth is a little tartar on the teeth doesn’t really harm your teeth, but the challenge is if it gets too thick, you will no longer be able to clean your teeth.
-The problem with using toothpaste that has this additive is that it needs a higher concentration of detergent, and that can hurt people that are sensitive to high pH.
+The problem with using toothpaste that has this additive is that it needs a higher concentration of detergent, which can hurt people sensitive to high pH.

 Do not let any additive effect in the toothpaste described above make you stop brushing your teeth.
 Just ensure you do not use too much toothpaste, and you do not brush your teeth for too long, and you will be good.
 Remember the good old saying – too much of anything is poisonous.
 As well if you didn’t yet try one of the natural toothpaste brands, you could try them.
 Many natural kinds of toothpaste are additive-free.